Organic Architecture: ‘A sensible process with a purpose’

-Earlier, in many corners of the world, structures were made of mud.
-Mud buildings are similar to the human body.
-As the mud walls are porous, which helps them breathe like our skin.
-Eventually, the start and end of mud structures were from & into Nature.
+In the old days, in most corners of the world, structures were made of mud, wood, and most other materials which were extracted directly from nature, making structures organic in architecture.
+Moreover, Mud buildings are similar to the human body.
+As the mud walls are porous, they help the buildings breathe like human skin.
+In other words, the inception and end of mud structures are from & into Nature.

-Also, we find traces of nature and natural forms in the ancient Greek and Roman architecture.
-The use of natural materials or depiction of nature in a structure or architectural elements has been witness prominently.
+We also find traces of nature and natural forms in ancient Greek and Roman architecture.
+The use of natural materials or depiction of nature in a structure or architectural elements was quite prominent during this era.

-We know how a potter carefully shapes the earth into pots of different sizes and shapes based on their usage, giving them a soul of its own.
-Same way, in the 20th century, some of the architects thought of presenting architecture that correlate form and function, blends in coherence with its natural surrounding.
+You also might have seen how a potter carefully shapes the earth into pots of different sizes and shapes based on their usage, giving them a soul of their own.
+Same way, in the 20th century, some architects thought of presenting a form of architecture that correlate form and function; and also blends in coherence with its natural surrounding.

 “Architecture where harmony is created between human habitat and its surrounding.”